pyricau/FunkyJFunctional/README.md

+# What is this ?

 There is no such thing as functional programming is Java, but sometimes we emulate it using anonymous classes.

 FunkyJFunctional provides a new way to do functional programming in Java.
-It integrates with [Guava](http://code.google.com/p/guava-libraries/), and uses some Java syntaxic sugar : method local class declarations and init blocks.
+It integrates with [Guava](http://code.google.com/p/guava-libraries/) (ex google collections), and uses some Java syntaxic sugar : method local class declarations and init blocks.

+# Examples

 With Guava: